pvmm/gimpfu-msx-gr4.py/README.md

 Plug-in is accessible through _Filters > MSX >> Export GRAPHICS 4 bitmap_.
 You may disable **Image Encoding** altogether to create an image inside GIMP and not export it to disk at all.
 In this case, the plug-in doesn't check image size.
 But be warned: big images tend to take a very.
 Long.
 Time.

+### Latest changes

+* The plugin now detects if a predefined transparent colour is being used and force it to index 0.

 ## Original vs sample image

 #### As usual, here is a picture of a good girl for comparison: